Aliijjn/cub3d/README.md

 ```

 ### Movement
-These are all the inputs our cub3d uses:
+These are all the inputs our game uses:

 WASD:             Move the player

 Shift:            Sprint

 Escape:           Quit the game

 Left/right arrow: Rotates camera

 Tab:              Toggles mouse on/off

 Mouse:            Rotates camera